Interval Data import

 If bills are created from estimated readings they are tagged as estimated bills.

-Notes from meter readings are displayed on the interval page and on any bills created from that reading.
+Notes from meter readings are displayed on the Interval Data tab and on any bills created from that reading.

 import format